vodquang96/django-anymail/README.rst

 using a consistent API that makes it (relatively) easy to switch between ESPs.

 It currently supports Mailgun and Mandrill.
 Postmark and SendGrid are coming soon.

-.. attention:: **EARLY DEVELOPMENT**

-   This project is undergoing rapid development to get to a 1.0 release.
-   You should expect frequent, possibly-breaking changes until 1.0 alpha.

-   If you are migrating to Anymail from `Djrill <https://github.com/brack3t/Djrill>`_, there are `notes on porting <https://anymail.readthedocs.org/en/latest/esps/mandrill/#migrating-from-djrill>`_

 Anymail normalizes ESP functionality so it "just works" with Django's built-in `django.core.mail` package.
 It includes: